home-assistant/home-assistant.io/source/_integrations/picnic.markdown

   - sensor
 ---

-The Picnic component allows one te get information from [Picnic](https://picnic.app) about orders, deliveries and cart contents.
+The Picnic integration allows one to get information from [Picnic](https://picnic.app) about orders, deliveries and cart content.

 {% include integrations/config_flow.md %}